matthewphilyaw/robots/README.md

-robots
+mtp.robots
 ======

-place for robocode robots
+place for robocode mtp.robots

 crude makefile to build bots and deploy them to the robocode directory.